caljoseph/personal-site/content/projects/photochrom-ai.md

 The collection spans:
 - Over 6,000 scenes from Europe and the Middle East
 - 500+ images from North America
-- Alpine landscapes, bustling city centers, and quiet rural life
+- Alpine landscapes, city centers, and rural life

-All of it perfectly suited to teaching a model what a “photochrom-style” image should look like.

 ---